 Administrative complaints often result in monetary compensation and other forms of relief that can undo the professional harm you suffered.
 In cases where administrative actions cannot provide the relief you are entitled to, your lawyer can explore the possibility of taking direct legal action against the at-fault party.

+The California Pregnancy Discrimination Act is part of the state’s Fair Employment and Housing Act (FEHA).
+The law protects pregnant employees from being discriminated against while at work.
 Under the Act, employers cannot discriminate against employees or job applicants based on pregnancy, childbirth, or related medical conditions.
 Employers must provide healthcare benefits for employees who take unpaid leave under the Act.

 One example of pregnancy discrimination would be if a job applicant goes to an in-person job interview and notices that the interviewer is surprised to see that they are pregnant.
 When the applicant doesn’t get the job, they follow up with the company only to be told that they weren’t the right fit for the team because of the time commitment involved.